-Students in the "credentialing year" (10th/11th grade), earn soft skills credentials in each of their classes and from their CORE Advisors.
-These are reported in the citizenship area of PowerSchool and include the following codes: U (Unsatisfactory), N (Needs Improvement), S (Satisfactory), and R (Recommended for a college course).
-Students all begin with credentials of N and are expected to move toward credentials of R-demonstrating both academic and "soft skill" readiness for college coursework over the course of their first credentialing year.
-Students may move into college coursework in one content area more quickly than in others; students are expected to earn credentials of S in ALL ECA classes in order to be eligible for college course-taking in ANY content area.
-Students who do not earn S and R credentials will be retained in ECA high school coursework until they demonstrate college readiness across content areas.
+Credentialing: Students in the "credentialing year" (10th/11th grade), earn soft skills credentials in each of their classes and from their CORE Advisors.
+Students are encouraged to move toward credentials demonstrating both academic and soft skill readiness for college coursework over the course of their first credentialing year.
+Students may move into college coursework in one content area more quickly than in others; the goal is for students to earn satisfactory credentials in all ECA classes in order to be eligible for college course-taking in any content area, though students may begin taking non-core content EMU classes under certain conditions even as they are polishing their soft and academic skills.
+Students who aren't yet college-ready as demonstrated by earning these credentials may be retained in ECA high school coursework until they demonstrate college readiness across core content areas.